ikekontomah/neuralabstractions/README.md

 a high probability of being found in the set of images generated from the encoder-decoder network where each block is a neural network trained for a specific image transformation on a set of images.

-The general idea to generate a random program sequence and try to infer the random program sequence using any form of encoder-decoder neural network architecture.
+The general idea is to generate a random program sequence and try to infer the random program sequence using any form of encoder-decoder neural network architecture.

 To display image transformations,